Eric Roof

 Eric Christopher Roof (born November 15, 1986) is an American college baseball coach and former catcher.
-He is the head baseball coach at Eastern Michigan University.
+He is the former head baseball coach at Eastern Michigan University.
 Roof played college baseball at St. Catharine College and at Michigan State University for coaches David Grewe and Jake Boss from 2007 to 2009.

 Amateur career

 Roof attended St. Mary High School in Paducah, Kentucky.
 Roof then enrolled at St. Catharine College, to play college baseball for the Patriots baseball team.

 As a freshman at St. Catharine College in 2006, Roof had a .345 batting average, 4 home runs and a 33 RBIs.

 As a sophomore in 2007, Roof transferred to Michigan State University to play for the Michigan State Spartans baseball team.
 He batted .247 with a .333 SLG, 1 home run, and 9 RBIs.

 In the 2008 season as a junior, Roof hit .308 with a .423 SLG, 3 home runs, and 33 RBIs.
 Roof was drafted in the 46th round of the 2008 Major League Baseball draft by the Detroit Tigers, but Roof opted to return to Michigan State for his senior season.

 Roof had his best season as a senior in 2009, hitting a career high in doubles (14), home runs (6), RBIs (41) and slugged (.525).